-2020 has come to be colloquially known as the “year of the breakup,” and its effects are still felt in 2021.
-Dating.com researched the significant “uptick” in its new signups and discovered that 67% of new users had recently experienced breakups; most of the newly-single respondents had been cohabitating with their partners.
+2020 has come to be colloquially known as the “year of the breakup,” and its effects were still felt in 2021.
+In 2020, Dating.com researched the significant “uptick” in its new signups and discovered that 67% of new users had recently experienced breakups; most of the newly-single respondents had been cohabitating with their partners.
 Divorce attorneys report similar-and global findings.
-British law firm Stewarts, for example, saw a 122% increase in divorce inquiries compared to 2019.
+British law firm Stewarts, for example, saw a 122% increase in divorce inquiries in 2020 compared to 2019.
 These are significant numbers.

 Lockdown—and its consequential nonstop togetherness —likely left many couples feeling pressurized and disillusioned, eroding at foundations and uncovering uncomfortable truths about compatibility.
 While I have not been running any studies, I’ve anecdotally observed this pattern in my own work as well.

 If you’re anticipating a newly-single, still-stuck-inside Valentine’s Day this year, the numbers are on your side—many, many people are in similar situations.
 It is my professional opinion that the end of a romantic relationship is an opportunity for rebirth.
 In fact, I believe without exception that breakups are essentially equivalent to new beginnings and massive self-discovery.

 The first step is to stoke a least a little hope.
 When that is hard to do, there’s nothing wrong with looking to science, theory, or art for help.
 Here’s my psychotherapist-approved list of five books and one movie to cultivate a spirit of renewal:

 A millennial New Yorker with a passion for mindfulness (he has written six books on the subject, and opened the MNDFL studios in NYC), Rinzler organized this little book into small, digestible sections—perfect for the shrunken attention spans that grief can sometimes cause.
 If you’re looking for tidbit tips on how to ride the pain like a wave, this book can help.